Mill Hill

 Mill Hill is a suburb in the London Borough of Barnet, England.
-It is situated around 9 mi northwest of Charing Cross.
-Mill Hill was in the historic county of Middlesex until 1965, when it became part of Greater London.
-Its population counted 18,451 inhabitants as of 2011.
+It is situated around 9 mi northwest of Charing Cross, close to the Hertfordshire border.
+It was in the historic county of Middlesex until 1965, when it became part of Greater London.
+Its population was 18,451 in 2011.

-Mill Hill consists of several distinct parts: the original Mill Hill Village; the later-developed Mill Hill Broadway (now the main hub of the area); and Mill Hill East - alongside large swathes of countryside.
+It consists of the original Mill Hill Village; the later-developed Mill Hill Broadway (now the area's main hub); and Mill Hill East, alongside large swathes of countryside.
 A further area at the western edge of the suburb, The Hale, is on the borders of Mill Hill and Edgware, and is partly in each.

 History

 The area's name was first recorded as Myllehill in 1547 and appears to mean "hill with a windmill".
 However, the workings of the original Mill are in the building adjacent to The Mill Field.

 Mill Hill Village is the oldest known inhabited part of the district, a ribbon development along a medieval route called 'The Ridgeway'.
 It is thought that the name 'Mill Hill' may be derived from a mill on The Ridgeway, built on an area of open ground (now a park) known as The Mill Field.
 The village is bounded on the north and the south by Green Belt land, and its High Street, at 100 yards, is the shortest in London.

 The area's proximity to the city made it popular as a country retreat from the 17th century onwards, and large houses and quaint cottages survive.
 William Wilberforce (MP, and abolitionist of the slave trade) and Sir Stamford Raffles (founder of colonial Singapore) both briefly resided here, the former being the patron of Mill Hill's first church, Saint Paul's.
 As late as 1960, five shops existed in the Village (Griffin's sub-Post Office, The Blenheim Steps, Cook & Son (sweets and groceries), Hawes Brothers (grocers) and Vincett's (butchers)) but although the buildings survive, they have all since been converted into private houses, as the retail focus in the area shifted to Mill Hill Broadway.
-As of February 2011, the only places in Mill Hill Village where money can be spent are The Three Hammers and Adam & Eve pubs and Belmont Farm (which includes the Waffle Café).